Learning Resources that Challenge and Engage

 The Learning Pit works on the principle that learning is a positive struggle.
 Its’ purpose is to reassure, so that learners can take comfort from knowing that challenge is a normal part of the learning process.

 Introducing the Learning Pit model to your students helps create a shared language of learning in your classroom and provides the very best opportunity for your learners to grow – in knowledge, skills and attitudes.
-Watch the animation and download the Learning Pit image for your students

-- What do you say to yourself?
+- What do you notice about your students’ responses?